gleicon/ebook_cto_field_guide/index.md

 	* Incidents count per week

-This is an important reality check on resourcing and prioritising within teams, and often overlooked as "Stakeholder management issues".
+This is an important reality check on resourcing and prioritizing within teams, and often overlooked as "Stakeholder management issues".
 A lot of shadow work by your team is done to mitigate or compensate for this.
 Looking at change failure rate prevents its increase but having a strong foothold on incidents helps understand if all that you are doing is everything that should be done.

-If you hear that your organisation was "Sales Oriented" it becomes important as a way to gauge side effects of technical debt.
+If you hear that your organization was "Sales Oriented" it becomes important as a way to gauge side effects of technical debt.
 A "sales request to feature" flow is no different than the "product feature request to code" flow if you don't take in account how your systems break and in which way they affect your customer life.

 I've also added some metrics for my friends at the CFO office, under the umbrella of Cloud Economics: